Back to Blog

 If your doctor advises against weening off a medication, it doesn't hurt to seek out a second opinion.

-In some cases we really can't have you get off a medication.
+In some cases, you really can't stop a medication.
 One example of this if you've had your thyroid removed.
 In this situation, you'll probably need thyroid medication your whole life, unfortunately.
+(A great reason to see an acupuncturist before docs start yanking your organs out.)

 BE OPEN TO CHANGING PLANS

 If you’re working with a natural doctor and the results are just not happening, it may be time to try something (or someone) new.
-There are hundreds of different options, and you may need to try a few of them to see what works for you and your unique situation.
+There are no shortages of different options.
+You may need to try a few to see what works for you.

 Everyone has a slightly different take on things: different training, different perspectives and different areas of expertise.
 Don’t be discouraged; just try plan B.